 Abersoch half term

-If you are planning a family holiday this half term then why not rent one of Easirent’s vw campervans from our wigan depot and take a trip to Abersoch.
+If you are planning a family holiday this half term then why not rent one of Easicampers’s vw campervans from our wigan depot and take a trip to Abersoch.
 Here are a few of Abersoch highlights and events over the half term, come rain or shine there’s something for everyone.

 Abersoch is situated on the llyn peninsular in north Wales and has become a very popular seaside resort.
 Abersoch has lots to offer both families and couples with Abersoch beach being very popular for powerboat users and windsurfers.
 The prevailing south-westerly wind blows cross-shore here which is ideal for windsurfers.

 Local Walks Including the Wales Coastal Path